 The best way to think about it is like creating a library.
 You don’t start a library of any kind with time-based articles like newspapers or magazines (unless that’s your business, then you might want to have a comprehensive collection of every newspaper and magazine ever related to certain topics).

-You start a library by getting the classics, the books that helped form all the newer thinking on a topic.
+You start a library by getting the classics, the books that helped form the foundation that all the newer thinking on a topic is built upon.
 It may help to actually read other people’s content and get an idea of what they are missing.

 However, on your website, you want to create all that groundbreaking content that will form new thinking after yours, so that you become the expert authority on the topic.
 Yes, you may still need to know the classics so to speak and reference them, especially if you’re new to the industry or new to writing about it.